 Here are the pros and cons of a mortgage with a 30-year term.

-- It’s the cheapest monthly payment you can get if all other things are equal because it’s the longest monthly term.
+- Lowest monthly payment: It’s the cheapest monthly payment you can get if all other things are equal because it’s the longest monthly term.
 This makes it easier to fit into your budget.

-- Because there's a lower monthly payment, you do have a level of greater flexibility.
+- Greater flexibility: Because there's a lower monthly payment, you do have a level of greater flexibility.
 You can also make extra payments toward the principal in order to pay less in interest over time, and even cut months or years off the loan.
 Just make sure you’re aware of whether your lender charges prepayment penalties and for how long.
-Quicken Loans does not.
+Rocket Mortgage does not.

 With a 15-year mortgage you pay off your loan in a much shorter time frame.
 There are benefits and downsides to this.

-- With a shorter payoff time frame, you end up paying less interest in exchange for giving the investor the quicker payoff.
+- Less interest over time: With a shorter payoff time frame, you end up paying less interest in exchange for giving the investor the quicker payoff.

-- In addition to paying less interest by virtue of the time frame, you get a lower interest rate as well.
+- Lower interest rate: In addition to paying less interest by virtue of the time frame, you get a lower interest rate as well.

-- Because of the shorter term, your payment would be double what it would be on a 30-year fixed.
+- Higher monthly payment: Because of the shorter term, your payment could be hundreds of dollars more than what it would be on a 30-year fixed.